Cisco APIC Cluster Management

 Note

-Once you have deleted the node, it cannot be added back to the cluster until you have performed a clean reboot for this node.
+Shutdown the node that must be deleted and then delete the node.
+Once you have deleted the node, it must be disconnected from the fabric.
+You cannot add the deleted standby node back to the cluster until you have performed a factory reset for this node.

 To rebuild the APIC cluster to restore the fabric from a disastrous event that caused the data loss in the APIC cluster, you can access the GUI or REST API of one of the Warm Standby APIC nodes and follow the procedure shown below.